-Throughout the year pupils can gain house points.
-Rewards for the winning houses are given monthly and a trophy is awarded to the house that has accumulated the most points at the end of the year.

-Primary 5-7 pupils help out as mediators, supervising lines coming in and out of the school and during wet interval times.

-6) Assessment and tracking progress
+Pupil Leadership Groups All of our learners are in Pupil Leadership Groups which meet once a month.
+Classes mix and there are representatives from across all levels in each group.
+Groups are led by children, with Chairperson, Vice Chairperson and other roles being elected at the beginning of each term.
+Groups are supported by class teachers.
+Examples of leadership groups this year are; Stem Leaders, French Leaders, Community Links Leaders and World of Work Leaders.
+This is a great opportunity for all learners in our school to share their opinions and have a say.

+Section 8: Assessment, Tracking & Progress We want to share with you on how your child's learning is progressing.
+We do this through ongoing formative assessment in class as well ask assessments uses throughout the year to ensure progress in learning.
 Children and parents are introduced to assessment through our pre-entry programme.
 By assessing the stage of development of your child, we are able to 'tailor' the curriculum to suit the needs of individuals.
 Thereafter assessment plays an integral part of teaching and learning and will continue throughout your child's school career.
 As learners move through the curriculum, they will experience a range of approaches to assessment.
 Assessment is not just about tests, levels and grades.
 Formative assessment allows teachers, on a daily basis, to help your children to develop their learning and skills.
 It allows class teachers to ascertain children's understanding, knowledge and skills and consequently formulate what the next steps in learning should be.
 Assessment is part of teachers' planning and is measured against the Experiences and Outcomes of Curriculum for Excellence at Early, First and Second levels.
 The process of planning, assessing, recording and recognising achievements can help learners to understand the skills and attributes they have developed through their planned learning and enable them to build on these.
 Learners should be engaged in all aspects of assessment processes and be afforded an element of choice and personalisation in showing that they have achieved the intended outcomes.
 Learners' progress is tracked through pupils achieving successes within the Learning Criteria of each curricular area.
 This is an ongoing process but with additional summative assessments of class work at particular times of year.
 Evidence folders are kept to show examples of pupils' work that attain set learning criterion within and across levels.
 Pupils will regularly talk about their learning and a profile of pupil progress will be built up over a period of time.

-7) Reporting

-Reporting will be ongoing and comprise of a range of activities which can include children presenting their learning, newsletters and ongoing oral discussions.

-We will provide parents with an end of session report so that you can see what your child is doing and how they are progressing.
-In addition, there will be parents' meetings which offer you the opportunity to discuss how your child is progressing and how you can contact the school if you wish further information.
-The school will offer you an appointment time so that you can visit in person to discuss your child's education.
+Children in P1, P4, P7 complete online Scottish National Standardised Assessments (SNSA) in literacy and numeracy each year.
+The assessments help to identify children's progress, providing diagnostic information to support teachers' professional judgement.
+The assessments are as inclusive as possible to accommodate the needs of children and young people who require additional support.
+There is no pass or fail and children and young people do not have to revise or prepare for these assessments.

+We communicate regularly about children's learning using our Learning Lowdown approach which is a weekly slide show uploaded to Google Classroom.
+The Learning Lowdown showcases learning using pictures and video clips, it also has a home link section with discussion prompts and home learning opportunities.